3dcitydb/quality-ade-citydb/README.md

 The extension supports version 0.1.4 of the Quality ADE.

 :information_source: The Quality ADE extension is in **maintenance mode** with no significant active development planned.
 Existing bugs will be fixed, but large new features will likely not be added.
+Support through contributions or funding is welcome.